 The Hwanseon Limestone Cave is the largest of its kind in South Korea, and the second largest in Asia.
 On its 6.2 kilometers long, only 1600 meters are open to the public.
 Once inside you can see many small inland lakes, its waterfalls and its stalactites.
 Some stalactites resemble the Great Wall of China and others have very particular shapes.

 80. Naksansa Temple

-The baristas offer high quality of coffee and setting can be ultra modern and unique.
-The best known are Bossanova (with a super roof terrace), Kikrus, America, Santorini.
+The baristas offer high-quality of coffee and the setting can be ultra-modern and unique.
+The best-known are Bossanova (with a super rooftop terrace), Kikrus, America, and Santorini.
 There is also a coffee museum in Gangneung.
-Without forgetting that the city organizes each year in October, since 2009, the coffee festival!
+Without forgetting that the city organizes teach year in October, since 2009, the coffee festival!

 82. Go skiing in Pyeongchang or simply enjoy the mountains

 Located in the northeast of the country, the mountainous Gangwon region oscillates between sea and mountain, and enjoys one of the most spectacular panoramas in the country.

 Cradle of the 2018 Olympic Games in South Korea, Pyeongchang District is a prime location for winter sports enthusiasts.
 The stations of Yongpyong, Pheonix and Alpensia are the most popular there.

 83. Hike Seroaksan Mountain, one of the best things to do in South Korea